What does a blocked milk duct feel and look like? And what’s the best way to treat it? Find out everything you need to know here.

-This is probably not something you’d thought about before you started breastfeeding.
-The glands that make milk in your breasts are divided into segments a bit like an orange.
-Your ducts are the narrow tubes that carry milk to your nipple from each segment (NHS Choices, 2016a).
+The glands that make milk in your breasts are divided into segments.
+A bit like an orange, in fact.
+Your milk ducts are the narrow tubes that carry milk to your nipple from each segment (NHS, 2019a).

-Sometimes, a blocked milk duct can happen if your breast tissue is irritated for other reasons (NHS Choices, 2016a).
-Reasons include a bra that’s too tight or an awkward sleeping position where you’re putting weight onto your breast (NHS Choices, 2016a; Exclusive pumping, 2016).
+Sometimes a blocked milk duct can happen if your breast tissue is irritated for other reasons.
+This might be due to wearing a bra that’s too tight or a seatbelt across your breast on a very long car journey, or an awkward sleeping position where you’re putting weight onto your breast (NHS, 2019a).

-When you have a blocked milk duct, the area around your breast will feel hard and painful.
-It might also be red, warm to the touch and tender (NHS Choices, 2016a).
-Whatever the cause may be, try to relieve it as soon as possible or it will lead to mastitis if not cleared (NHS Choices, 2016a).
-When your baby feeds on the side of the blocked duct, they might fuss because they are receiving your milk more slowly than normal (International Breastfeeding Centre, 2017).
+A blocked milk duct will cause the area of the breast around the blockage to feel hard and painful.
+It might also be red or darker, warm to the touch and slightly tender (NHS, 2019a).
+When your baby feeds on the side of the blocked duct, they might fuss because they’re getting your milk more slowly than usual (Mohrbacher, 2010).

 Blocked milk duct treatment

-Apply a cold cloth or cool gel pack.
+- Apply a cold cloth or cool gel pack after feeds.